 - Deep flesh wounds

 Your dog bite injuries may keep you out of work for a few days.
 They may even cause you to go on disability.
-Your dog bite attorney will fight for compensation for these things.
+We will fight for compensation for these things.
 Once you get your medical treatment, you need to call a personal injury attorney.

 Dog bite cases are not as clear cut as you may think.
 Yes, a dog bit you and you were injured.
 And yes, the other party owns that dog.
 Sounds simple, right?
 Not really.
 Virginia is not a state with strict dog liability.
 Some states hold the dog owner responsible 100% of the time.
 Virginia does not do this.